ejhall78/patient-appointment-backend/README.md

 ```

 ## Integration Test
 There is a rudimentary Integration Test script in the root directory that tests the CRUD functionality for the /patients end-points.
 This will be improved in the future to handle more cases as they are implemented.
 It could also be refactored to use a Makefile instead of a shell script.
+A full End-to-End test involving the frontend is also in scope for the future and would add a great amount of value.

 To run the Integration Test, simply run the following command:
 ```